noolius/framework/README.md

 ## Caveats

 The URLs in the playbooks may break (and using URLs with unarchive is likely poor form).

+Cilium currently isn't used in the latest commits.

 ## License